vivaria/edisonrul.ing/docs/source/cards/ancient-gear-gadjiltron-dragon.md

-# ANCIENT GEAR GADJILTRON DRAGON
+# Ancient Gear Gadjiltron Dragon

 > ① If this card attacks, your opponent cannot activate any Spell or Trap Cards until the end of the Damage Step. ② If you Tribute Summon this card by Tributing any of the following monster(s), this card gets the appropriate effect(s): ● Green Gadget: During battle between this attacking card and a Defense Position monster whose DEF is lower than the ATK of this card, inflict the difference as Battle Damage to your opponent. ● Red Gadget: If this card inflicts Battle Damage to your opponent, inflict 400 damage to your opponent. ● Yellow Gadget: If this card destroys your opponent's monster by battle, inflict 600 damage to your opponent.